 Illinois law requires students to provide proof of immunization against measles, mumps, rubella, and tetanus to the university.
-For more information, visit Immunization.
+For more information, visit Immunizations.

 NO, all Wellness Center visits are confidential.
 Loyola does not offer parents access to student medical records, if you are 18 years or older, due to HIPPA regulations.
 Also, there is no such release form that can be kept on file that enables your parent(s) knowledge of Wellness Center visits.
 If you want a provider to speak with your parent(s), we will get permission at that time.

-Please note: you may be asked to pay for certain lab tests and immunizations.
+Please note: fees are charged for certain lab tests and immunizations.

 The Wellness Center does not have a pharmacy.
 You may have your prescription filled at the local pharmacy of your choice.

 Yes.
-It is recommended that all women who are sexually active or 18 years of age or older have a gynecological exam each year.
-The exam includes four main components, including a pelvic exam, Pap smear test, chlamydia test, and a breast exam.
+The exam includes four main components, including a pelvic exam, Pap smear test (recommended for women age 21 and older), chlamydia test, and a breast exam.
 A nurse practitioner or gynecologist will perform the examination.
 An appointment is necessary.